Susanne Ferschl

 Susanne Ferschl (born 10 March 1973) is a German politician.
 Born in Schwaz, she represents The Left.
 Susanne Ferschl has served as a member of the Bundestag from the state of Bavaria since 2017.

-Life
+Biography

-Susanne Ferschl grew up in the Allgäu region and finished school in 1992 with the Abitur.
+Ferschl was born on 10 March 1973, and grew up in Allgäu.
+She finished school in 1992 with the Abitur.
 This was followed by training as a chemical laboratory assistant at the Nestlé factory in Biessenhofen.
 Later she also completed degrees as a business coach (of the Chamber of Industry and Commerce) and as a business mediator.
 In 2006, she was elected Chair of the Central Works Council of Nestlé Deutschland AG, as well as a member of the European Works Council and the Supervisory Board.
-She became member of the Bundestag after the 2017 German federal election.
+She became a member of the Bundestag after the 2017 German federal election.
 She is a member of the Committee for Labour and Social Affairs.
 She is the vice-chair of her group.
+In July 2024, she announced that she isn't seeking re-election for Bundestag.